TUBS-IVS/chainsolvers/README.md

 logging.basicConfig(level=logging.INFO)

 # 1) Candidate locations
-# Provide exactly one of: locations_df, locations_dict, or locations_tuple (these are just different ways of representing the same thing)
+# Provide exactly one of: locations_df, locations_dict, or locations_tuple (these are just different ways of representing
-# df is probably the easiest coming from a csv, geopackage or similar, tuple is the internal format
+the same thing)
 locations_df = pd.DataFrame([
     # minimal columns: id, act_type, x, y
     # optional: name, potentials (plural, one per possible activity type at this location, set to 0 if not specified)